 Our ability to execute on our business plan will depend on the talents and efforts of highly skilled individuals with specialized training in the field of stem cell research and bioassay development, as well as medicinal chemistry and in vitro drug candidate screening and nonclinical and clinical development.
 Our future success depends on our ability to identify, hire and retain these highly skilled personnel during our development stage.
-We may hire additional highly skilled scientific and technical employees, including employees who may have been previously employed at biopharmaceutical companies, including our competitors or potential competitiors, and who may have been previously employed at biopharmaceutical companies, including our competitors or potential competitiors, and who may have been previously employees, how inadvertently or otherwise used or disclosed trade secrets or other proprietary information of their former employers.
+We may hire additional highly skilled scientific and technical employees, including employees who may have been previously employed at biopharmaceutical companies, including our competitors or potential competitors, and who may have executed invention assignments, nondisclosure agreements and/or non-competition agreements in connection with such previous employment.
+As to such future employees, we may become subject to claims that we, or these future employees, have inadvertently or otherwise used or disclosed trade secrets or other proprietary information of their former employers.
 Litigation may be necessary to defend against these claims.
 If we fail in defending such claims, in addition to paying monetary damages, we may lose valuable intellectual property or personnel.
 A loss of key research personnel or their work product could hamper or prevent our ability to commercialize certain potential products, which could severely harm our business.
 Even if we are successful in defending against these claims, litigation could result in substantial costs and be a distraction to management.